mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

 pubDatetime: 2018-12-30
 ---

-# TODO change links to relative paths

-> This is the part 2 of a series, please read [part 1](http://hyperspaces.org/sentiment-classification-twitter-part1/) before reading this.
+> This is the part 2 of a series, please read [part 1](/posts/sentiment-classification-twitter-part1) before reading this.

 We'll use Recurrent Neural Networks to classify the [Sentiment140](http://www.sentiment140.com) dataset into positive or negative tweets.
-Previously, [we used a Bag of Words followed by a logistic regression classifier](http://hyperspaces.org/sentiment-classification-twitter-part1/).
+Previously, we've used a Bag of Words followed by a logistic regression classifier.
 This approach, however, completely ignores the semantic relationship between words as it only consider the count of each word in a tweet.
 Thus, we aim at considering the **position of words and its complex relationships** to achieve better classification.

 ## Pre-processing